Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Experiments

 \subsection{Drawback of Negational Symmetry}

 In the above experiments, we validate that QNNs cannot differentiate a binary pattern and its negational counterpart, and highlight its advantage when the two patterns encode the same semantic information (i.e.~the digit).
-However, if the two patterns actually encode different semantic information, negational symmetry of QNNs becomes problematic.
+However, if the two patterns actually encode different semantic information, negational symmetry of QNNs could be hazardous to the system.
 Here, we provide another simple experiment where both QNNs and NNs are expected to learn to differentiate a binary pattern and its negational counterpart.
 We use the same networks $Q_1$, $D_1$, and $C_1$ as in Section~\ref{sec:exp_mnist}.
-This time, the training set and the test set contain the original patterns and the negational patterns, where the original patterns are assigned the label $1$ (or $\ket{1}$) and the negational patterns are assigned the label $0$ (or $\ket{0}$).
+We use the same training set and test set in the above experiments.
+However, we include both original patterns and the corresponding negational patterns in both training set and test set this time.
+Instead of using the original digit labels, the original patterns are assigned the label $1$ (or $\ket{1}$) and the negational patterns are assigned the label $0$ (or $\ket{0}$).
 Thus, the objective becomes to separate the white digits on the black background from the black digits on the white background.
 The results are present in Table~\ref{tab:drawback}.
 As expected, based on Theorem~\ref{ob:1}, QNNs are not able to solve this simple task and achieve an accuracy of around $50\%$ (random guess), while the classical models perfectly solve the task.
 It is thus crucial to note that negational symmetry in practical settings could be a double-edged sword: when a binary pattern and its negational counterpart encode different information, a system built on QNNs could be vulnerable to malicious attacks.